ralphses/blood-app/README.md

 Before you begin, ensure you have met the following requirements:

 - PHP >= 8.2 installed globally on your machine.
 - Composer installed globally on your machine.
+Get Composer here https://getcomposer.org/download/
 - MySQL database server installed locally or remotely.

 ## Installation